-- The various levels of pricing (well, call, top-shelf, premium, etc.).
+- The variety of pricing levels, i.e., well, call, top-shelf, premium, etc.

-- Also consider that you might be selling the same drink at different prices, such as Happy Hour and Daily Specials.
+- Also consider that some owners might be selling the same drink at different prices, such as Happy Hour and Daily Specials.

-- You serve batch drinks in the form of margaritas, long island ice tea, etc.
+- Some owners serve batch drinks, such as margaritas, long island ice tea, etc.

 MANY BAR OWNERS ARE UNAWARE OF THEIR IDEAL POUR COST!

-Given all of the above, now consider attempting to calculate how much money you should make at the end of one shift.
-Oh, and by the way, how about those free drinks your bartenders are giving away (to increase their tips) and the over-pouring and other wasteful habits!
-Can you now tell me how much you should have made last night alone?
-You see, as a bar owner you are living in a parallel universe:
+Given all the above, now consider attempting to calculate profitability at the end of one shift.
+And by the way, how about those free drinks your bartenders are giving away (to increase their tips) and the over-pouring and other wasteful habits!
+Therefore, can anyone tell me how much money they should have made last night?
+You see, as a bar owners live in a parallel universe…

-Not only are many bar professionals unaware of their ideal pour cost, most don’t know their actual pour cost – the one that takes all of the above factors into account.
-There is a difference between ideal pour cost and actual pour cost, and the difference between the two results in the amount of your lost sales and inventory.
+… not only are many bar professionals unaware of their ideal pour cost, most don’t know their actual pour cost – the one that takes all of the above factors into account.
+There is a difference between ideal pour cost and actual pour cost, and the difference between the two results is the result of lost sales and inventory.

-According to Deibel, “Many bar operators don’t calculate their ideal cost for pricing and most, if not all, don’t recalculate it on an ongoing basis.
-Not doing so can cost you thousands of dollars.”
+According to Deibel, “Many bar operators don’t calculate their ideal pour cost for pricing and most, if not all, don’t recalculate it on an ongoing basis.
+Not doing so can cost thousands of dollars in lost profits.”

 WHY BEVINCO INVENTORY CONTROL CAN HELP BAR OWNERS IMPROVE PROFITABILITY